Tales and Trails: The Bonus Army at Anacostia

 Join the WABA Trail Ranger team, the National Park Service, and a team of ASL interpreters for a ride around Anacostia Park.

 We’re bringing extra water and snacks but please bring a water bottle, helmet and a working bicycle.
-A portion of the ride will be stopping at Kenilworth Aquatic Gardens so please bring a bike lock and walking appropriate shoes.
+It truly is a three hour event so plan ahead for your food and water needs!
 For insurance purposes, WABA requires helmets on all of our rides.
 We will be in the sun for most of the ride so please wear sunscreen, dress appropriately and bring plenty of water.
 Bring more food if you need more to keep going before lunch.

 We will be primarily on trails and this will be a no-drop social pace ride primarily focused on history.
 We will be starting promptly at 10:00am to make sure we end on time – lots of history to cover!
 We’ll also reimburse you for your usage fees if you use Capital Bikeshare for the ride.